 "Everything!"
 Axel said, rifling through a paintbox.
 "Teal?
 Maybe teal…"

 "Stellar confronted me.
 Thought he was going to fight me right there.
-But he just walked off."
+But he... he just...
+Wellsey, he walked off."

 Wellsey waited for the next part of the story, but Axel fell silent.
 That was all that had happened.
 Axel's arch enemy had waked away.

-In Wellsey's wilder days, a cop just walking away would have been the best thing that could have happened… Or would it?
+In Wellsey's wilder days, he would have loved to see a cop just ignore his petty crimes and walk away… Or would he?
 Maybe it would have felt weird?
 Made him paranoid, edgy, wondering when the axe was going to fall?

 "I think I see."